Replicating weak-lensing summary-statistic covariances with normalizing flows: Results

 \subsection{Replicating $C_{\ell}$ and non-Gaussian statistics}

+\newtext{We test the recovery of the summary statistics as a quality diagnostic of the NF-generated samples: a model that accurately reproduces the mean, variance but fails on off-diagonal terms has not learned the full joint distribution, and would therefore be unreliable as an emulator for cosmological inference.}

 We first examine the replication of summary statistics using the NSF network trained on the individual data vectors corresponding to the different summary statistics.
-Figure~\ref{fig:DV_stats} presents a comparison between the angular power spectrum $C_{\ell}^{\kappa\kappa}$, the $\kappa$-PDF, and the Minkowski functionals (MFs) computed from the SLICS simulations and those reproduced by the trained NSF model.
-The results show a close agreement with the ground truth, with differences typically below the 1\% level across different binning schemes in $\ell$-multipoles and normalized field values $\nu$.
+Figure~\ref{fig:DV_stats} presents a comparison between the angular power spectrum $C_{\ell}^{\kappa\kappa}$, the $\kappa$-PDF, and the Minkowski functionals (MFs) computed from the SLICS simulations and those reproduced by the trained NSF model. \newtext{The summary statistics in this section ($C_{\ell}^{\kappa\kappa}$, $\kappa$-PDF and Minkowski functionals) are computed from the SLICS maps downgraded to $256\times 256$ pixels over the full $10\times 10$ sq. degree field.
+The PDF and Minkowski functionals are evaluated on maps smoothed with a Gaussian kernel of $\theta_{\rm s} = 2$ arcmin.
+FWHM, while the Power Spectrum is computed on the unsmoothed (downgraded) maps.}. \newtext{The NSF is trained on the $N_{\rm sim} = 954$ summary-statistic data vectors computed from the SLICS realizations.
+After training, $N_{\rm gen} = 1000$ synthetic data vectors are drawn from the NF and used to evaluate the mean, variance, and covariance shown in Figures \ref{fig:DV_stats} and \ref{fig:DV_stats_cov}.} The results show a close agreement with the ground truth, with differences typically below the 1\% level across different binning schemes in $\ell$-multipoles and normalized field values $\nu$.
 Both the mean and standard deviation are shown in Figure~\ref{fig:DV_stats}, demonstrating that the network successfully learns these statistical properties directly from the binned distributions of each summary statistic.